 Remote authentication and authorisation solutions will ensure cost-efficient operations for the OTP Group and a seamless process for customers.
 With data integration, services become personalised and digital channels are adjusted to customers' expectations.
-Functionality is a key element of the OTP Group's digital services strategy.
+For a tailor-made customer user interface (UI) experience and online content is adjusted by machine learning-driven advanced analytical models.
+Constant functional expansion is a key element of the OTP Group's digital services strategy.
 The OTP Group focuses on providing customers with financial control through dashboards and portfolio view and a "Bank in the pocket" experience through constantly launching new end-to-end digital services.